-Aim, which determines your ranged combat skill, and; Balance, which determines your ability to walk or move along tricky surfaces, and your Reflex Save.
+Agility (previously Aim), which determines your physical agility, deftness, the ability to avoid attacks, ranged combat skill, and;

+Balance, which determines your ability to walk or move along tricky surfaces, and your Reflex Save.

 Constitution is your physical health, and determines how lively you are.
 Its split abilities are: